 Refrigeration and Ac Technology: Lab Manual

-While HVAC system do have new technology many old system are still use daily and need repair.
+While HVAC systems do have new technology, many old systems are still in use daily and need repair.

 Commercial Refrigeration for Air Conditioning Technicians

 If you plan to work with commercial HVAC systems this is a good book to have.

 It mixes real world commercial scenarios, such as walk in coolers and ice machines, that are not apart of standard residential heating and cooling.